 Modify footnote (same as CPG PT C proposal and ITU-R WP 5B proposal 1):

 5.438 Use of the band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground.
-However, passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis (no protection is provided by the radio altimeters)

 Add a new footnote (differs with CPG PT C and WP 5B proposals in that no explicit reference is made to Resolution 423 or Recommendation ITU-R M.[WAIC]):

+5.XXX The use of the frequency band 4 200-4 400 MHz by the aeronautical mobile (R) service is reserved exclusively for WAIC systems operating in accordance with international aeronautical standards.

 Add a new footnote (same as ITU-R WP 5B proposal 1):

+5.YYY Passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis.

 Add a new definition in Article 1:

+1.XXX Wireless Avionics Intra-Communications: radiocommunication between two or more aircraft stations located on a single aircraft; supporting the safe operation of the aircraft and its systems.

 Issues/Questions to be solved

 Need for a definition of WAIC